Understanding secured and unsecured loans and interest rates

 April 6, 2022 6 min read

 A new car.
 College.
 A baby!
 Your first home.
 Life is full of changes, ups and downs and milestones.
 At nearly every turn, you’ll need to make tough choices.
 And those decisions usually involve dollars.

 During key points in your life, you may need to take out a loan to help pay for expenses.
-The average American owes more than $38,000 (not counting any mortgages).1 A loan provides you with money to pay for events or purchases, like a new car, a dream vacation or a college education.
+A loan provides you with money to pay for events or purchases, like a new car, a dream vacation or a college education.
 You then pay back the amount over time.

 So far, so good.
 The tricky part of looking for a loan comes when you start searching for types of consumer loans.
 You're bound to find long lists and confusing terms like "secured" and "unsecured" (which are not referring to how you feel right now).

 As you learn about loans, getting to know key phrases and terms can help you find the right type for you.

 Some loans will ask for collateral, so it’s important to know what that means.
 Collateral is property or another item that you use to back up the loan.2 For example, a house is typically the collateral attached to a mortgage.
 If for some reason a borrower can’t make the payments to repay the loan, the lender has the option to take the collateral.

 Before you take out a loan, check the interest rate.
 There are two common types of interest rates on loans.
 These are fixed rates and variable rates.
 Here's what these two terms mean: